MeeryMuggletail/Factorio-API/README.md

   - set `local-rcon-socket` and `local-rcon-password`
   - start a new multiplayer game (single player has no rcon)
 - Rename `settings_sample.ts` to `settings.ts`
-- Adjust settings
+- Adjust settings to reflect your passwords and configuration
-- run `npm install` and `npx ts-node-dev src/main.ts `
+- run `npm install` and `npx ts-node-dev src/main.ts ` from the main folder

 ## API